You will be prescribed mercaptopurine by a specialist cancer doctor.

 - If you have any problems with the way your liver works or how your kidneys work.

 - If you are taking or using any other medicines.
-This includes any medicines you are taking which are available to buy without a prescription, such as herbal and complementary medicines.
-It is particularly important that your doctor knows if you are taking a medicine called allopurinol.
+This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.
+It is particularly important that your doctor knows if you are taking a medicine for gout, called allopurinol.

 - If you have ever had an allergic reaction to a medicine.